-After you complete a section of practice questions, go back and review your wrong answers, as well as questions that had you stumped but that you guessed the right answer.
+After you complete a section of practice test questions, go back and review your wrong answers, as well as questions that had you stumped but that you guessed the right answer.
 It’s important for you to understand why you missed a question.
 Look for the logic behind why your answer was wrong and another was right.

 The more you review your answers, the more likely you will begin to see and recognize patterns, including how test makers try to tempt you into a wrong answer and discourage you from a correct one!

 10. Improve Your Weakest Section

 Since you’ve already taken an assessment (or several) at this point, you should know where you get the strongest and weakest scores.
 If you’re already scoring high in your strong area, focus more of your time on building the skills necessary to score well on the other areas.
 This can have a significant impact on your final score, and it will also help improve your confidence.